-Question: If a retired veteran seeks a divorce, does the spouse of that veteran lose access to their 9/11 GI Bill educational benefit, assuming they were present throughout the entire military career?
+Question: If a retired veteran seeks a divorce, does the spouse of that veteran lose access to their 9/11 GI Bill educational benefit--even assuming they were present throughout the entire military career?

-Answer: The service member's beneficiary is filled out through a military form while they are in the service.
-That beneficiary will not change unless the service member changes the shape.
+Answer: The service member's beneficiary is designated through a military form while they are in the service.
+That beneficiary will not change unless the service member changes that form.
 Once the benefits have started for the spouse, they cannot be revoked.
-These benefits will last up to fifteen years after retirement.
+This benefit eligibility will last up to fifteen years after retirement.
 Short answer-- no, the spouse will not lose access to the educational benefits of the GI Bill.

 General Mills wants to get a divorce but doesn't want his soon-to-be ex-wife to be screwed out of the benefits of the GI Bill.
 He wants her to fulfill her dreams of becoming an engineer; after all, she stayed by him during his deployments.
 She deserves to be successful and go back to school.

 After thorough research, it all comes down to the military form.
 Which, go figure, almost everything in the military comes down to conditions.
 During his service, General Mills should have filled out a form designating a beneficiary for his 9/11 GI Bill benefits.
 So long as he does not touch this form after the divorce, the military will respect the designated beneficiary, and the ex-wife will complete her 48 months of school.
 It is, of course, his option to change this beneficiary, though a court could prevent him from doing so if the Wife argues for it in court.
 That was not the case here, but suppose it was.
 What happens?